Russia 2018, Kenwyne, the media, DJW… Wired868 reviews Lawrence’s unveiling

 “Through the hard work of the president,” said Lawrence, “I think it is only fair that he makes the announcement…”

+Campbell subsequently told CNC3 that he would arrive in Trinidad to start work on 10 March, which is likely to be weeks after Lawrence’s first training session with the local-based squad.

-However, the new Warriors coach made it clear that the future of former national captain and his World Cup 2006 teammate Kenwyne Jones would be his call.
+While, the new Warriors coach deferred to his president on his assistant coach, he made it clear that the future of former national captain and his World Cup 2006 teammate Kenwyne Jones would be his call.

 “Kenwyne is a player that I know very well.
 I played with Kenwyne, I spoke to Kenwyne.
 I have got a relationship with Kenwyne.